Systematic analysis of the transition form factors of $B_c$ to $D$-wave charmonia and corresponding semileptonic decays: Three-point QCD sum rules for transition form factors

 \subsection{The phenomenological side}

-To obtain the phenomenological representation of correlation function, complete sets of hadronic states with the same quantum numbers as the interpolating currents are inserted into Eq.~(\ref{eq:1}).
+To obtain the phenomenological representation of correlation function, the complete set of hadronic states which can couple to the corresponding interpolating currents is inserted into Eq.~(\ref{eq:1}).
 After performing the integration in coordinate space and using the double dispersion relation, the three-point correlation can be written as:

 where the ellipsis represents the contributions from higher resonances and continuum states.
 Besides, the interpolating currents of high spin meson also can couple to the low spin mesons, these redundant contributions are also represented with ellipsis.
 The meson vacuum matrix elements can be defined as: